-Preimplantation genetic diagnosis (PGD) is a screening test used to determine if genetic or chromosomal disorders are present in embryos produced through in vitro fertilization (IVF).
-PGD screens embryos before they are transferred to the uterus so couples can make informed decisions about their next steps in the IVF process.
+Preimplantation genetic testing (PGT) is a screening test used to determine if genetic or chromosomal disorders are present in embryos produced through in vitro fertilization (IVF).
+PGT screens embryos before they are transferred to the uterus so couples can make informed decisions about their next steps in the IVF process.
 Embryos unaffected by the genetic or chromosomal disorder can be selected for transfer to the uterus.

-For couples undergoing IVF, PGD may be recommended when:
+For couples undergoing IVF, PGT may be recommended when:

-Thousands of clinical PGD cycles have been performed worldwide, resulting in the birth of hundreds of healthy babies.
+Thousands of clinical PGT cycles have been performed worldwide, resulting in the birth of hundreds of healthy babies.